NathanHM/maedras-vault/content/Lore/Floral Myths and Legends of the Known Realms.md

 **Origin**: [[Motherhood of Vel'Enar|Church of Vel'Enar]] Doctrine
 **Summary**:
 A revered legend within the [[Motherhood of Vel'Enar|Church of Vel'Enar]] tells of a divine flower that bloomed at the dawn of creation.
 The Ember Bloom, said to bear petals of pure flame, emerged from the ashes of the world’s first fire.
 Legends claim the flower’s light guided [[Vel'Enar]] to shape the cycle of life and death.
 Clerics say that when the bloom's petals fall, they transform into fiery feathers that carry prayers directly to [[Vel'Enar]]'s court.
-Some sects claim that the [[Cult of the Eternal Ember|Eternal Ember Cult]] seeks to twist the Ember Bloom's power to awaken their [[The Emberheart|god]].
+Some sects claim that [[the Eternal Ember Cult]] seeks to twist the Ember Bloom's power to awaken their [[The Emberheart|god]].
 **Scholarly Notes**:
 The Ember Bloom may symbolize a potent magical artifact or lost ritual.
-Given the [[Cult of the Eternal Ember|Cult]]’s focus on flame and rebirth, relics tied to this legend may be crucial in understanding their goals.
+Given the [[The Eternal Ember Cult|cult]]’s focus on flame and rebirth, relics tied to this legend may be crucial in understanding their goals.
 ## 4. The Garden of Endless Tears
 **Origin**: [[Tayan|Tayan]] Funeral Tradition
 **Summary**: